Morden Cemetery and North East Surrey Crematorium (Merton)

 Brief Description

-Morden Cemetery was originally called Battersea New Cemetery, set up by Battersea Burial Board in 1891; the Crematorium was opened in 1958.
+Morden Cemetery, also called Battersea New Cemetery, set up by Battersea Burial Board in 1891.
+North East Surrey Crematorium opened in 1958 on part of the cemetery land.
 There are extensive grounds with formal and informal features, well planted with mature trees, and extensive rose gardens.
-A wide drive flanked by Lombardy poplars leads to the chapel from the main entrance, which has half-timbered lodge, fine railings and gates with Gothicised piers.
+A wide drive flanked by Lombardy poplars leads to the chapel and crematorium from the main entrance, which has the original half-timbered cemetery lodge and entrance, which has fine railings and gates with Gothicised piers.

 Practical Information